 Our goals are there to stretch our personality, so we can grow into the person we are meant to be.

-Oftentimes we have to get out of our comfort zone and change our habits to reach our goals.
+We have to get out of our comfort zone and change our habits to achieve our goals.

 Having too many different goals at once just makes us feel overwhelmed and instead of realizing one by one we are more likely to not realize any of them.